top of page

 Solution

-For Women's History Month, I wanted to continue what I started with Black History Month.
-I didn't want images that felt like they were taken through a patriarchal lens, so I started thinking about diversity and how to illustrate it?
-I chose nontraditional activities, varied age ranges, and differing body types.
-I then paired the images with an editorial treatment in order to evoke a magazine cover.
+For Women’s History Month, I wanted to expand on the approach from Black History Month by avoiding a patriarchal lens and instead showcasing diverse representations of women.
+I chose nontraditional activities, varied age ranges, and differing body types, paired with an editorial treatment reminiscent of a magazine cover.

 service